-Elena Drapkina's Son
+Elena Drapkina's Son Alexander

-This photograph was taken in Leningrad in 1949, when my son was 2 years old.
+This photograph was taken in 1964 in Leningrad, when my son was 17 years old.

 My husband Drapkin Wolf Yakovlevich was born in 1921 in Gorodok (now Belarus).
 At the age of 2 months his parents brought him to Leningrad, there he finished school.